 Welcome to the Nurse Education Program at SUNY CCC!

-Applications for the Fall 2021 semester are available now!
+Applications for the Fall 2022 semester will be available in January 2022.

 The Associate Degree Nursing Program at SUNY Corning Community College prepares nurses who are capable of administering safe, effective patient-centered care to an individual or a group of individuals with a variety of health care needs.
 The Associate Degree Nurse functions both as a team member and as a manager of patient care.
 Our curriculum will provide the general knowledge and skills to begin your career as an entry-level nurse.
 The state-of –the-art simulation lab allows students to develop essential critical thinking skills in today’s complex and ever changing healthcare environment.